Francois-v3/CDNBoxd/README.md

 # CDNBoxd
 A DNS distributed Global Load Balancing with geolocation and bandwith shaping.

-CDNBox is a solution to mix private CDN with legacy CDN.
-CDNBoxd is originaly the specific software used to clusterize multiple CDNBoxes.
+CDNBoxd is a solution to mix private CDN with legacy CDN.
+CDNBoxd is originaly the specific software used to clusterize multiple CDNBoxes (standalone HTTP cache).
 Nowdays, CDNBoxd is used out of CDNBox solution, to distribute load on Edge endpoints.
-A CDNBox is a node of CDNBoxd.
+Due to its origins, CDNBox stands for a node of a CDNBoxd cluster.

 ## Features

 * DNS load balancer
 * Distribute DNS/HTTP trafic based on geolocaion and performance.
 * Based on resolver geolocation or EDNS client geolocation if available.
-* Limit bandwith by node.
+* Limit bandwith by node/CDNBox.
 * Alerting based on error rate.
-* Logging to elasticsearch thru rsyslog.
+* Logging to elasticsearch thru rsyslog or Metricbeat.
 * API for monitoring and configuration changes.
 * UI (companion project), https://github.com/Doloros/CDNBOX-d-Admin
 * Client side DNS resolution and connection time measurment based on Resource Timing.